Nigél Thatch: Early life

 Thatch was born in East St. Louis, Illinois in 1976.

 Career

 In the 1990s he was on the television series The Parent 'Hood.
 Thatch appeared as "Leon", an egotistical money hungry athlete, in a series of Budweiser commercials.
-He played baseball for the Schaumberg Flyers.
+He played baseball for the Schaumburg Flyers.

 In 2017 he was part of the CW series Valor.
 He was also in American Dreams (2002).

-Since 2019, he has played the role of Malcolm X in Godfather of Harlem, for which he was nominated as for best supporting actor at the 51st NAACP Image Awards.
+From 2019 to 2021, he played the role of Malcolm X in Godfather of Harlem, for which he was nominated as for best supporting actor at the 51st NAACP Image Awards.